ibexa/documentation-developer/docs/guide/site_factory.md

 Enabled Site Factory may cause following performance issues:

 - Config Resolver will look for SiteAccesses in data base
-- Site Factory matchers will be connected to data base in search for new Site Accesses
+- Site Factory matchers will be connected to data base in search for new SiteAccesses

 To configure or disable Site factory follow respectably: